Knguyen-dev/temp-cs-notes/dist_systems/chapter3/13_real_time_data.md

 Client → "Any new stock prices?" → Server
 [Server waits again...]
 ```
 A lot closer to real time than short polling.
 However maintaining a lot of persistent connections will cost more server resources.
 The much more modern alternative for real time data is websockets!
+In general, this is really useful and can scale up well.

 ---
 ### Why Not Polling in some real-time data use-cases?